 We also want to note that just across E. Franklin Street, the main street the hotel is on, is a community park and lovely rose garden, that is open to the public.

 Gene Strowd Rose Garden Park is pretty for a short walk-around and to see the interesting varieties of roses planted in the small garden.
-(Gene Strowd was an active participant of the Chapel Hill Community and the garden was built in his honor and named after him.)
-It reminded us of the rose garden at Balboa Park in San Diego, California, if you’ve ever been there.)
+(Gene Strowd was an active participant in the Chapel Hill Community and the garden was built in his honor and named after him.)
+It reminded us of the rose garden at Balboa Park in San Diego, California, if you've ever been there.)

 Time to Head Home but Looking Forward to Returning to The Siena Hotel and Il Palio

 Our trip ended shortly thereafter with a drive to Franklin Street two miles away, closer to the main campus of the University of Chapel Hill.
-Hunting for street art is a favorite past time of ours so we walked around looking for Chapel Hill murals for an hour before heading back to Raleigh.
+Hunting for street art is a favorite pastime of ours so we walked around looking for Chapel Hill murals for an hour before heading back to Raleigh.

 We had a wonderful time at The Siena Hotel in Chapel Hill and full evening of great wine and food at Il Palio.
 We can't wait to return.

 Don't delay joy!
 Book your own staycation or destination trip to The Siena Hotel.

-Please note: We thank the Pinehurst, Southern Pines and Aberdeen Area CVB for generously hosting our tasting.
-We also may make a small commission from affiliate links in this post if you click through and proceed with a purchase or action, and we thank you for supporting our small business, at no cost to you.
+Please note: We thank The Siena Hotel and Il Palio for generously hosting us.
+We may make a small commission from affiliate links in this post if you click through and proceed with a purchase or action, and we thank you for supporting our small business, at no cost to you.
 All the opinions in this post are ours and we bring you genuine content with real facts, photos, thoughts and recommendations.
 Always.